 Dependence on imported water supplies have increased due to increased demands that cannot be met by our local supply.
-Water sales for Fiscal Year 2019-20 saw a slight increase of 6%.
-Although the District's local production increased by 6 %, demand was such that the District's imported water purchases only realized a 1.5% reduction.
-The District still strives to find ways to increase their local supply but must remain cognizant of weather conditions (reduce rainfall) and the future implications of the Sustainable Ground Water Management Act.
+Water sales for Fiscal Year 2020-21 increased 7.1%.
+This increase was most likely due to the significant reduction in rainfall during the fiscal year.
+Although the District's local production increased by 8.5%, demand was such that the District's imported water purchases realized a 19.7% increase.
+The District still strives to find ways to increase their local supply but must remain cognizant of weather conditions (reduced rainfall) and the future implications of the Sustainable Ground Water Management Act.
 While any restrictions imposed from this act are in the distant future, the District must begin addressing the reduction of local supply when planning facility improvement now.
 The San Diego County Water Authority has begun the design and construction of an emergency flow control facility to provide an alternative source of water for both Yuima and the Valley Center Municipal Water District for use during a North County emergency storage event.